Searching from Area to Point: A Hierarchical Framework for Semantic-Geometric Combined Feature Matching: Results

 \textit{3) Outdoor Results.} The results on KITTI360 dataset are reported in Tab.~\ref{tab_PAUC_KITTI}.
 Our method greatly enhances the precision of pose estimation for all baselines, affirming the effectiveness and robustness of our method in outdoor driving scenes.
 It is important to highlight that the impact of different semantic inputs on performance is minimal here.
 This is primarily due to the reduced semantic complexity of driving scenes compared to indoor scenes, wherein the {SEEM-L} backbone can yield accurate semantic segmentation outcomes.
-Thus, SGAM demonstrates the capability to achieve precise pose estimation when SEEM is employed to obtain semantic prior, thereby showcasing the practicality of our approach.
+The table also includes a comparison with SFD2~\cite{sfd2}, which incorporates semantic perception trained specifically for driving scenes.
+While the integration of semantics in SFD2 benefits matching in difficult scenes~\cite{sfd2}, enhancing features of detailed search spaces by semantic remains a challenge.
+Conversely, SGAM exhibits superior performance, underscoring the effectiveness of our semantic-friendly search space.

-{The Tab.~\ref{tab_PAUC_YFCC} reports the results on YFCC100M dataset.
-Similar to indoor experiments, we obtain semantic input using SEEM with two backbones to study the impact of different semantic inputs on performance.
-As we can seen in this table, our SGAM is able to boost the performance for all baselines.
-However, the improvements in this outdoor scene are limited (up to $+2.41\%$), compared to indoor and driving scenes.
-The underlying reason is that the semantic information in this scene is very limited, leading to semantic segmentation at large granularity, e.g. segmentation only contains labels like `sky', `building' and `people'.
-Thus, SGAM attains few area matches, usually covering almost the whole image, and therefore has limited advantages for subsequent point matching.
-In contrast, MKPC is more suitable to this dataset and achieves more improvement.
-However, SGAM does outperform MKPC in accuracy, combined with all baselines.
-Additionally, we provide some qualitative comparison examples in Fig.~\ref{fig_qrYFCC}, where the accuracy of our SGAM against the baselines is improved. }
+The Tab.~\ref{tab_PAUC_YFCC} reports the results on YFCC100M dataset.
+As we can seen in the table, SGAM is able to boost the performance for all baselines, including sparse, semi-dense and dense methods.
+However, the improvements in this outdoor scene are somewhat restricted (up to $+2.41\%$), compared to indoor and driving scenes.
+This limitation arises from the scarcity of semantic information in the scene, leading to semantic segmentation at a broad granularity level, e.g. segmentation only contains labels like `sky', `building' and `people'.
+Consequently, SGAM generates few area matches, typically encompassing almost the entire image.
+Conversely, the co-visible matching method, OETR, can match co-visible areas without considering semantics.
+Therefore, OETR can reduce the redundant computation more effectively and surpass SGAM in terms of accuracy for sparse baseline.
+Despite that, SGAM demonstrates a comparable improvement against OETR for semi-dense and dense baselines, suggesting that the high accuracy of baselines may compensate for shortcomings in area matching accuracy.
+Additionally, we provide some qualitative comparison examples in Fig.~\ref{fig_qrYFCC}.